-The Guys' Grooming Guide for Your 50s
+The Guy’s Grooming Guide for Your 50s

 At this stage, haven’t you earned the right to pull on your sweatpants, buy some oversized sunglasses, and go full Marlon Brando?
 Sure you have.
 But if you want to make the most of your golden years, aim for Clooney, not Brando.
 Here’s how to look good in your 50s and beyond.

-The guys’ grooming guide for your 50s:
+Below, the guys’ grooming guide for your 50s:

-Handle Hairy Situations
+1. Learn to Handle Hairy Situations

 No one knows exactly why older guys have so much hair on their brows, ears and nostrils (the best guess? hormones), but we all know it’s not a super-welcome addition to your face.
 Here’s your two-prong approach to keeping everything in check: